the-ai-team/razor/README.md

 # Razor

-Razor is a type racing app.
-Player can create a private lobby and invite others to play online.
+Razor is a type-racing app.
+The player can create a private lobby and invite others to play online.

 This project was generated using [Nx](https://nx.dev).

 There are also many [community plugins](https://nx.dev/community) you could add.

+## How to commit

+After staging files, run `git commit` to add commit message.
+**Don't use `-m` flag as we using [Commitzen](https://github.com/commitizen/cz-cli) to make meaningful commits easily**

+> You will recive step by step fields to add your commit message details.

+Please follow this [guide](https://www.conventionalcommits.org/en/v1.0.0/) to learn more about conventional commits.

 ## Generate an application